TSgthb/Python_Projects/Analyzing Walmart Sales Data/README.md

 <b>Conclusion:</b> Walmart’s business is driven by a few high-performing categories and strong digital payment adoption.
 However, branch-level declines and underperforming categories require focused intervention strategies.
 Leveraging time-of-day trends and enhancing customer experience in high-rated but low-revenue categories can create balanced growth oppurtunities.
 <p>

+---

 ## Strategic Recommendations

-Below are the few actionable strategies that could help the business grow while leveraging high-value oppurtunities and reversing negative sales trends:
+Below are the few actionable strategies that could help the business grow by leveraging high-value oppurtunities and reversing negative sales trends:

 1. **Enhance Digital Payment Experience**
    - Invest in secure, fast, and user-friendly digital payment systems to strengthen customer trust and convenience.